-Based on estimates as of June 30, 2019, O&R expects to make a contribution of \$3 million to the other postretirement benefit plans in 2019.
+The Company made a contribution of \$0.3 million to the other postretirement benefit plans in 2019.
 O&R's policy is to fund the total periodic benefit cost of the plans to the extent tax deductible.

 Note G - Environmental Matters